C. N. Annadurai: In popular culture

 A scene from the film Thangarathinam (1960) shows real footage of Annadurai and other DMK leaders speaking at the Tirāviṭa camutāya cīrtirutta mānāṭu (Dravidian Community Reform Conference) held in Palani on 17 September 1960.
 A group of protagonists in the film are seen attending the conference.
 The group is shown as belonging to a reformist organisation named Thirukkural Munnanik Kazhagam (திருக்குறள் முன்னணிக் கழகம்).
 Its acronym in Tamil is an allusion to the DMK (திமுக).

 In a scene from the film Iru Kodugal (1969), District Collector Janaki (Sowcar Janaki), meets the Chief Minister of Tamil Nadu.
 The Chief Minister is not seen directly.
-Instead, a voice sounding like Annadurai's is heard and a pair of glasses on the table and a pen in the foreground are seen.
+Instead, C.N.Annadurai's voice (as imitated by Sivagangai Sethurajan) is heard.
+Also, a pair of glasses on the table and a pen in the foreground are seen.

 The song sequence "Nee mannavana chinnavana" from the film Rudra Thandavam (1978) shows real footage of Annadurai's funeral.

 In the film Walter Vetrivel (1993), Vijayakumar played Viswanathan (Tamil Nadu Minister for Home Affairs as per the plot).
 The actor's countenance in the film strongly resembles Annadurai.

 In the film Iruvar (1997), Nassar played Ayya Veluthambi, a character whose role is reminiscent of Annadurai.

 Annadurai is portrayed in the film Kamaraj (2004).

 S. S. Stanley played Annadurai in the film Periyar (2007).
 Directed by Gnana Rajasekaran, the film had Sathyaraj in the lead role of Periyar, Annadurai's mentor.
 After Annadurai's death (not shown in the film), his real life photo is seen in the table of M. Karunanidhi, who succeeded him as Chief Minister of Tamil Nadu.

 The song sequence "Nee kondru kuvithatu" from the film Indiralohathil Na Azhagappan (2008) shows real footage of Annadurai.

 Bharathi Kannan played Annadurai in the film Thalaivii (2021).